Hinksey Sculling School: History

 The club was founded in February 1998 by John Broadhurst and Tom Collins and originally trained on the small Hinksey Lake before growing in size and then training the more experienced rowers at St Edward's and later Radley.

 In recent years, the club has had success at the 2022 British Rowing Junior Championships and 2023 British Rowing Junior Championships, which included winning two gold medals.
-The club also participate at the Henley Royal Regatta and reached finals in 2021 and 2023.
+The club also participate at the Henley Royal Regatta and reached finals in 2021, 2023 and 2025.

 Members have also won junior international honours at the World Junior Rowing Championships in 2022 and 2023, winning gold and silver medals.
-The 2023 Great Britain girl's eight was coached by Hinksey's chief coach, Bodo Schulenberg.
+The 2023 Great Britain girl's eight was coached by former Hinksey's Director of Rowing, Bodo Schulenberg.

-Alumni have gone on to join large successful British and American university rowing programmes, including Oxford University Boat Club, Cambridge University Boat Club, Newcastle University Boat Club, University of California Berkeley, Stanford University and Syracuse University.
+Alumni have gone on to join large successful British and American university rowing programmes, including Oxford University Boat Club, Cambridge University Boat Club, Newcastle University Boat Club, University of California Berkeley, Stanford University, Harvard University and Syracuse University.